hmxmilohax/rb3-pc/readme.md

 Here's what a _The Beatles: Rock Band Höfner_ Wii controller looks like when it's set up.
-Note that "Handlers" is set set to "MMJoystick" and "Devices" is set to the correct Joystick number.
+Note that "Handlers" is set to "MMJoystick" and "Devices" is set to the correct Joystick number.
 Since it's a Rock Band guitar controller, "Device Class" is also set to "Guitar" and the box next to that is set to "Rock Band."
 ![A screenshot of RPCS3's Gamepad Settings with a Höfner](instrument-repo/Wii%20Rock%20Band%20Guitars/mapping.png "Gamepad Settings with a Wii The Beatles: Rock Band Höfner guitar controller")

 <br/>

-## USER ACCOUNT:
+## User Account:
 In RPCS3, go to **Manage > User Accounts**
 ![RPCS3 showing "User Accounts" option under the "Manage" menu.](images/conf/rpcs3user.png "RPCS3: User Accounts")

-Once you're there, **click on the default username (00000001 - User) and then click “Rename user”.**
+Once you're there, **click on the default username (00000001 - User) and then click “Rename User”.**

 ![RPCS3's "User Manager", showing the default username.](images/conf/rpcs3rename.png "RPCS3: User Accounts")